zweihan/cs3223/README.txt

 Let S2 be a doubly-linked list of the last 1 or 2 accesses of accessed buffer pages, ordered from MRU to LRU.
 Let NBuffers be the total number of buffers.
 Node labels in [0, NBuffers) refer to last access of buffer with id equals to the node label.
-Node labels in [NBuffers, 2*NBuffers) refer to 2nd last access of buffer with id equals to node label-NBuffers.
+Node labels in [NBuffers, 2*NBuffers) refer to 2nd last access of buffer with id equals to (node label - NBuffers).
 S1 and S2 are implemented in the same way as in LRU for O(1) linked list operations.

 ==Summarised changes in freelist-lru2.c==